seven77-ops/9001-Project-ZHA-JIN-HUA/README.md

 | 4      | **Be Honest (Strong)** – sound confident with good cards |
 | 5      | **Stay Silent** – say nothing                            |

-AI opponents also make random comments based on their estimated hand strength, sometimes bluffing and sometimes being honest.
+Computer players also make random comments based on their hand strength, sometimes bluffing and sometimes being honest.

 ---